«Last Updated on November 9, 2023 »

 In addition, each Sabella carries four two-man workpods equipped with robotic arms to attach towlines and cables, life-support or power connections to a vessel as needed.
 These workpods have a normal endurance of eight hours outside the tug’s hull; they are not equipped for atmospheric flight.

 The normal mission of a Sabella is the recovery of vessels stranded in interstellar space.
 The tug secures relatively intact vessels or hulks, activates its powerful tractors and hauls it away at warp speed.
-Because of the careful design of the ship, it can tow vessels of up to Class III size with only a one warp factor reduction in speed- that is, its maximum safe speed becomes Warp 6 and its emergency speed Warp 7.
-Each weight class above Class III it tows reduces its speed by only one warp factor each, until it reaches Class X. Larger vessels, of course, may be towed by two Sabellas, which lose only one warp factor between them above a towed weight of Class III, making their upper weight limit a respectable Class XVII.
+Because of the careful design of the ship, it can tow vessels of up to Class III size with no warp factor reduction in speed- that is, its maximum safe speed remains Warp 8 and its emergency speed Warp 9.
+Each weight class above Class III it tows reduces its speed by only one warp factor each, until it reaches Class VIII.
+Larger vessels, of course, may be towed by two Sabellas, which lose only one warp factor between them above a towed weight of Class VIII, making their upper weight limit a respectable Class XIV.
 Of course, such a mass could only be propelled at a maximum speed of Warp 1, but there are few vessels, even among the giant robotic freighters, that even approach such titanic mass.
 Starfleet considers this more than ample towing capacity.

 Sabellas are not salvage vessels; they do not carry either the tools or the life support to sustain a crew for such tasks.
 A tow from interstellar space is a lengthy process and unless the crew aboard any towed vessel already has inherent life support, the tug cannot keep them alive.
 Though armed, Sabellas are not warships and if they must operate in contested space an escort is required.
 Depending on the amount of damage done to a ship or hulk, setting up for a tow can take as long as a day or as little as twenty minutes- the standing record.
 They must be protected during that time when their crews are completely occupied and the vessels are stationary in space.